-- 1 Sewing speed controller - The speed set using the sewing speed controller is the foot controller's maximum sewing speed. - Once you are ready to start sewing, slowly press down on the foot controller.
+- 1 Sewing speed controller - The speed set using the sewing speed controller is the foot controller's maximum sewing speed.

 Pressing down on the foot controller increases the sewing speed; releasing the pressure on the foot controller decreases the sewing speed.